 Track vehicle usage

 If you’re required to use your own vehicle for business, some of the expenses spent on the car can be deducted.
 When it comes to deducting for mileage, there are two options.
-The first is to apply the standard mileage rate of 53.5 cents a mile to all mileage accrued.
+The first is to apply the standard mileage rate of 58 cents a mile for tax year 2019 (taxes filed in 2020) to all mileage accrued.
 The second is to list actual costs of gas, oil, insurance, maintenance of your vehicle, etc.

 It’s important to be aware that only mileage accumulated specifically for work-related events qualifies.
 This is why it’s important to have detailed logs of these trips and expenses.